 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

-I did some research as to good Social Policy masters degrees: York came up as one of the highest in the country.
-The plan was to come for a year, do the masters, then go back to London and carry on my career.
-There was a change of plan because I loved my masters so much that when an opportunity came up to do a PhD, it occurred to me that I really didn't want to leave, so here I am still in York.Sophie MA Social Policy graduate
+I did some research as to good Social Policy Masters degrees: York came up as one of the highest in the country.
+The plan was to come for a year, do the Masters, then go back to London and carry on my career.
+There was a change of plan because I loved my Masters so much that when an opportunity came up to do a PhD, it occurred to me that I really didn't want to leave, so here I am still in York.Sophie MA Social Policy

 The modules for this MA have been specifically developed for postgraduate study.
 You will be taught through a combination of hands-on workshops, lectures and seminars.
 You will find that small group working and establishing your own perspective on social issues will become a core part of your studying process.

 You'll also be able to attend the Department's lectures and University lectures from visiting speakers from across the world.